- Brand: PancrecarbGeneric: Pancrelipase

 - Pancreatic CystsSource: MedicineNet

-Get the facts about pancreatic cysts, benign and malignant (cancerous).
+Pancreatic cysts can be either benign and malignant (cancerous).
 Symptoms include abdominal pain, back pain, and fever.
-Pancreatic cysts are classified as two types, pseudocysts and true cysts.
+Learn about types, causes, and treatments.

 - Emphysema Source: MedicineNet